 Master Blender for Visual Investigation

-Start connecting the dots and empower yourself or your team with practical 3D skills for visual investigations.
-Begin your journey with our free knowledge hub or accelerate your skills with a tailored training solution.
-From 1-on-1 sessions, (online) workshops to full courses, everything is designed for busy professionals in forensic analysis, investigative journalism, academic research, and human rights documentation — no prior experience needed, even with a busy schedule.
+Start connecting the dots and empower yourself or your team with practical 3D analysis skills for visual investigation workflows.
+Begin your journey with our free knowledge hub featuring Blender OSINT tools and forensic techniques, or accelerate your skills with a personalized training solution.
+From 1-on-1 sessions, online workshops to full courses, everything is designed for busy professionals in forensic analysis, investigative journalism, academic research, and human rights documentation — beginner to pro, no prior experience needed.

 Developed in collaboration with Oxford University & Border Violence Monitor Network